mchau29/mchau29.github.io/README.md

 [RMarkDown Notebook](https://github.com/mchau29/R---ML---Titanic-Spaceship/blob/main/ML%20-%20prediction%201.Rmd) |
 [Rendered HTML Page](https://htmlpreview.github.io/?https://github.com/mchau29/R---ML---Titanic-Spaceship/blob/main/ML---prediction-1.html)

-### Google Data Analytics Specialization Capstone Project: Revenue Predictions for the US Movie Industry (2023)
+### Revenue Predictions for the US Movie Industry (2023)
+This is a capstone project for the Data Analytics Specialization (Google).
+This dataset was queried from _The Bikeshare Dataset from Google BigQuery Sandbox_.

 Using data from 2012 - 2016, several linear regression analysis were conducted to predict revenue based on the budget for each released movies.
 Results from the analysis show that (1) Action movies generated the most profits and revenues.
 With lots of budgets, it is the most popular genre and (2) It is best to have a movie with a budget around $25 - $50 millions, or $100 millions or more, for those movies to generate profits.